Wilson Avenue station: History

 Wilson Avenue opened on July 14, 1928, as part of an extension of the Canarsie Line.
-This extension connected Montrose Avenue, which had opened four years earlier, to Broadway Junction, which was the western end of the already-operating elevated line to Canarsie.
+This extension, done as part of the Dual Contracts, connected Montrose Avenue, which had opened four years earlier, to Broadway Junction, which was the western end of the already-operating elevated line to Canarsie.
+The station opened next to the Most Holy Trinity Cemetery, making the eastbound platform overlook the pre-existing cemetery.

 On September 21, 1984, Irma Lozada, a New York City Transit Police officer, was murdered at an abandoned lot south of the station.
-Lozada was part of the Plain Clothes Anti-Crime (PCAC) unit when she was gunned down by Darryl Jeter, a chain snatcher that took her service gun as she attempted to arrest him for stealing a necklace from a rider.
-Lozada was the first policewoman to be killed in action in New York City.
+Lozada was part of the Plain Clothes Anti-Crime unit when she was gunned down by Darryl Jeter, a chain snatcher that took her service gun as she attempted to arrest him for stealing a necklace from a rider.
+Lozada was the first female police officer to be killed in action in New York City.

-A renovation, costing between three and five million dollars, added handicapped access to the ground-level Manhattan-bound platform under the Americans with Disabilities Act of 1990 (ADA) via the use of a ramp from the Wilson Avenue entrance.
-The elevated Canarsie-bound platform was not proposed to get ADA access since it would be much more costly to add an elevator up to the Canarsie-bound level.
+In the 2010s, a ramp was built from the Wilson Avenue entrance to the ground-level Manhattan-bound platform for $3–5 million, making it accessible under the Americans with Disabilities Act of 1990 (ADA).
+At the time, the elevated Canarsie-bound platform was not proposed to get ADA access since it would be much more costly to add an elevator up to the Canarsie-bound level.
+As part of its 2025–2029 Capital Program, the MTA has proposed making the station wheelchair-accessible for the southbound platform as well, in compliance with the ADA.

+Plans for the Interborough Express, a light rail line using the Bay Ridge Branch right of way, were announced in 2023.
+As part of the project, a light rail station at Wilson Avenue has been proposed next to the existing subway station.

 Station layout

 The station, which was designed by Robert Ridgway and Squire J. Vickers, has some features that are not found elsewhere in the system.
-It is squeezed in between the Most Holy Trinity Cemetery, to the east, and the New York Connecting Railroad (NYCR) and the Long Island Railroad (LIRR) Bay Ridge Branch, to the west.
+It is squeezed in between the Most Holy Trinity Cemetery, to the east, and the Long Island Rail Road's (LIRR) Bay Ridge Branch, to the west.
 The two tracks and two side platforms are on different levels, making Wilson Avenue the only station on the Canarsie Line where this occurs.
 Since the platforms are on different levels, each has a different design.
 The outbound track sits on a low elevated structure; immediately south of the station, the outbound track passes over Central Avenue before descending into a tunnel toward Bushwick Avenue–Aberdeen Street.
 The inbound track is immediately below the outbound track, and this portion of the station gives the impression of being underground, but it is really at street level.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.